 What is it?

 People use phosphate salts for medicine.
-Be careful not to confuse phosphate salts with substances such as organophosphates, or with tribasic sodium phosphates and tribasic potassium phosphates, which are very poisonous.
+Be careful not to confuse phosphate salts with substances such as organophosphates, which are very poisonous.

 How effective is it?